flukejones/DIYDoom/tutorial/README.md

 ```

 ## Other Notes
 While I was writing this code, I mistakenly was reading more bytes than I should have, and I was getting wrong values.
-To debug this I started looking at the WAD offset in memory to see if I'm at the correct offset.
+To debug this, I started looking at the WAD offset in memory to see if I'm at the correct offset.
 This can be accomplished by visual studio memory windows which I find a very handy tool when it comes to byte or memory tracing (you can also place break point in that window).

 If you don’t see the memory window to go Debug > Memory > Memory.